-The fund balance of the Village's General Fund increased by \$714,286 during the fiscal year, to \$5,226,166.
-The key factor in this was the state aid.
+The fund balance of the Village's General Fund increased by \$457,464 during the fiscal year the key factor in this was the income by special revenue fund.

-Capital Projects Fund - The fund balance of the Village's Capital Projects Fund decreased by \$347,579 during the fiscal year to \$323.
-The key factor in this was expenditures related to road construction.
+Capital Projects Fund - The fund balance of the Village's Capital Projects Fund decreased by \$59,792 during the fiscal year to a deficit of (\$59,469).
+The key factor in this was expenditures related to road construction which were not fully funded by transfers from other funds.